Establishing a solid connection with clients is one of the most vital things you can do for your business.

-Obviously, it is not about delivering bad experiences on purpose only to save the day later.
-But when problems occur, there are several things you can do to make the best of them:
+Obviously, this isn’t about delivering bad customer service experiences on purpose only to save the day later.
+But when problems occur, there are several things you can do to make the best of them.

 Moreover, you should always take responsibility for any shortcomings.
 When anything unpleasant happens and a customer makes a complaint, don’t play the blame game.
-It’s not worth it.
-Your business can lose customers and credibility.
+It’s not worth it—it can only lead you to lose clients and credibility.

 Have you ever received a free dessert at your favorite restaurant?
 Or maybe the owner wanted your opinion on a new brand of wine?

-A small token of appreciation to your clients can forge strong customer relationships.
-It could be a physical item or a discount coupon—whichever you can afford and goes in line with your business.
+A small token of appreciation to your clients can forge strong and positive customer relationships.
+It could be a physical item or a discount coupon—whichever you can afford that goes in line with your business.

 Think of these tokens as an investment to help you build a loyal customer base.
 About 75% of consumers say they prefer companies that offer rewards—and you could be one of them.

-There are many ways in which you can show appreciation to your customers and get their loyalty.
+There are many ways in which you can show appreciation to your customers and increase their loyalty.
 Here are some ideas:

-- Create a loyalty program or a premium customer section on your website.
+- Create a customer loyalty program or a premium customer section on your website.
 You can allow clients to earn points after buying products which they can exchange for special offers or discounts later.

 - Set up a chatbot that gives discounts to returning customers.
 You can do this by using chat triggers that can make a bot send discounts or promo offers.

-Showing customers that you appreciate their loyalty helps you retain more of them.
-Since retention is way cheaper than acquisition, you should always do your best.
+And remember—retention is way cheaper than acquisition, so you should always do your best.

-As many as 67% of customers hang up the phone in frustration when they cannot reach a customer service representative.
+As many as 67% of customers hang up the phone in frustration when they can’t reach a customer support representative.